doombubbles/ability-choice/LATEST.md

-- Fixed issue with Assassinate Moab ability choice not working without specific Monkey Knowledge
+- Fixed for v40.0
-- Improved error handling for ability choices
+- Will add Ability Choices for the new hero in a subsequent update